Fischer-L/JsonStrings2AndroidStrings/README.md

 			// The array storing the string array's items.
 Each array element stores one item node's data "values" : [

-				// The array storing one item node's data in the supported langs "item" : [
+				// The array storing one item noprojectde's data in the supported langs "item" : [
 					{
 						// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).